shopsys/monorepo-tools/CONTRIBUTING.md

 php phing standards tests tests-acceptance
 ```

+Your code may not infringe the copyrights of any third party.
+If you are changing a composer's dependency in composer.json or you are changing the npm dependencies in package.json, you need to reflect this change into a list of [License Overview of Included 3rd Party Libraries](./license-overview-of-included-3rd-party-libraries.md).
+Apply the same procedure if you make the changes in Dockerfile or docker-compose.yml files.

 These rules ensure that the code will remain consistent and the project is maintainable in the future.

 *Tip: Read more about automatic checks in [Phing Targets](./docs/introduction/phing-targets.md) and [Running Acceptance Tests](./docs/introduction/running-acceptance-tests.md).*